k0retux/fuddly/docs/source/disruptors.rst

 	 |      | default: False [type: bool]

+.. _dis:ttype:

 tTYPE - Advanced Alteration of Terminal Typed Node
 --------------------------------------------------

 Description:
-  Perform alterations on typed nodes (one at a time) accordingly to its type and various complementary information (such as size, allowed values, ...).
+  Perform alterations on typed nodes (one at a time) according to its type and various complementary information (such as size, allowed values, ...).